 His next fight took place at T-Mobile Arena in Las Vegas on May 6 of this year against Julio Cesar Chavez Jr. The decisive win by unanimous decision established Alvarez as Mexico’s premier boxer today, and a worthy champion to follow on Mexico’s long list of boxing legends.This was the first boxing match to generate over 1 million PPV buys that didn’t include Mayweather, Pacquiao or De La Hoya since 2002.

-And now on September 16, Mexican Independence Day, Alvarez takes on Gennady Golovkin in the most anticipated pure boxing spectacle since Mayweather Vs. Pacquio.
+And on September 16, Mexican Independence Day, Alvarez earned a draw against Gennady Golovkin in the most anticipated pure boxing spectacle since Mayweather Vs. Pacquio.

 Outside his ring achievements, Alvarez is one of the most marketable Latin athletes.
 His talent, clean lifestyle, and HOMBRE cover man good looks have made him the face of Tecate beer.

 In May of this year he entered into a partnership with Hennessy, the world’s best selling cognac.